Tooth & Nail Records

-Tooth & Nail Records is a record label founded by Brandon Ebel in California in November 1993.
+Tooth & Nail Records is a Christian music record label founded by Brandon Ebel in California in November 1993.
 The label later moved to Seattle where it is today.

 History

 Brandon Ebel and Michael Knott conceived the label as a joint venture, before Knott backed out.
 Prior to forming Tooth & Nail, Ebel worked for Frontline Records.

 Tooth & Nail's first album released was Wish for Eden's Pet the Fish.
 In 2002, the label bought out Takehold Records.

 In 2013, Brandon Ebel sold the Tooth & Nail music catalog to Capitol Christian Music Group (formerly EMI Christian Music Group) and bought back the 50% stake in Tooth & Nail formerly owned by EMI, making it an independent record label.
 It retained rights to all future releases with a new distributor, RED Distribution.

 Overview

 Eight Tooth & Nail-affiliated albums have been RIAA-certified as gold for sales of 500,000 or more copies.
 The label had one of its greatest successes when Underoath's Define the Great Line debuted at No. 2 on the Billboard 200 in 2006.

 NPR described the label as having "altered the course of the Christian rock industry by launching and legitimizing the careers of MxPx, The O.C.
 Supertones and Underoath."